PerformanC/CogLink/README.md

 ## Credits

 Even though I am the single maintainer of Coglink, many people contributed to it, thanks [Cogmaster](https://discord.gg/YcaK3puy49)'s guild members for this.
 And special thanks to `müller#1001`, without you, I wouldn't be here. :)

+Some people that helped on Coglink related things:
+  * müller
+  * HackerSmacker
+  * Goo

+Thank you all for the help! ^^

 ## Dependencies